pokanop/nostromo/README.md

 #### Shell Aliases

-nostromo allows users to manage shell aliases.
-By default, all commands are designed to execute the nostromo binary and resolve a command to be evaluated in the shell.
-This allows you to run those declarative commands easily like `foo bar baz` in the shell. nostromo only creates an alias as a shell function for the root command `foo` and passes the remaining arguments to `nostromo eval` to evaluate the command tree.
+`nostromo` allows users to manage shell aliases.
+By default, all commands are designed to execute the binary and resolve a command to be evaluated in the shell.
+This allows you to run those declarative commands easily like `foo bar baz` in the shell.
+It only creates an alias as a shell function for the root command `foo` and passes the remaining arguments to `nostromo eval` to evaluate the command tree.
 The result of that is executed with `eval` in the shell.
 Standard shell aliases **do not** get this behavior.

 > The use of standard shell aliases provides limited benefit if you only want single tiered aliases.
-Additionally, nostromo commands persist in the shell since they are evaluated (i.e., changing directories via `cd`).
+Additionally, commands persist in the shell since they are evaluated (i.e., changing directories via `cd`).

 There are two methods for adding aliases to your shell profile that are considered standard aliases: